 • At 24kg, relatively heavy

-As with the Yuasa L36 AGM, this Halfords own-brand battery – which offers up to 1200 Watt/house and 100Ah – has a two-year warranty.
+As with the Yuasa L36 AGM, this Halfords own-brand battery – which offers up to 1200 Watt/hours and 100Ah – has a two-year warranty.
 Its output means that it’s a good option for those campervanners who require more power when they’re out and about on the road, perhaps for auto-levelling or other high-powered accessories.

 It also features a carry handle, as well as an integrated flame arrestor, which is a useful safety feature for additional peace of mind.
 In addition, you’ll find it already charged after you’ve purchased it, so you’ll be ready to hit the road straight away.